-Three pieces of legislation govern an individual’s general rights to request access to information held by public sector bodies: the Data Protection Act 1998 (DPA), the Freedom of Information Act 2000 (FOIA) and the Environmental Information Regulations (EIR).
+Three pieces of domestic legislation govern an individual’s general rights to request information held by public sector bodies: the Data Protection Act 2018 (DPA), the Freedom of Information Act 2000 (FOIA) and the Environmental Information Regulations (EIR).

-The DPA gives individuals the right to request access to personal data relating to them.
-These are known as “subject access requests” or “SARs”.
+The DPA gives individuals a right of access to personal data concerning them.
+Requests for access to personal data may be made to MI5 under section 94 of the DPA.
+Such requests are known as “subject access requests” or “SARs”.

 Please be aware that written correspondence posted in the UK may take up to a week to reach us.

 FOIA allows members of the public to request access to information held by public authorities.
-MI5, along with the other security and intelligence agencies, is not subject to the Act.
+MI5, along with the other security and intelligence agencies, is not subject to FOIA.

 For further information on FOIA, please refer to the ICO website.

 The Environmental Information Regulations allow the public to request access to information about the activities of public authorities which relate to the environment.
 MI5 is subject to the Regulations, although exemptions can be used when necessary (to protect national security, for example).
 We will consider on a case by case basis whether an exemption applies.